Seattle, WA

 - Forming an alliance of public and private employers committed to implementing policies and practices against sex buying.

-- Engaging high school and college students on the harm of commercial sexual exploitation.
+- Educating high school and college students on the harms of commercial sexual exploitation.

-- Conducting social media campaigns to engage young men on the harms of sex buying.
+- Conducting social media campaigns to educate young men on the harms of sex buying.

 Key Partners